 Today “we’re now treating officers from literally the four corners of the country, from Maine to Miami Beach, from Oregon to Phoenix, Arizona,” Weinstein said.

 - Trauma-Based Clinical Interventions – “Trauma, trauma, trauma.
 It’s all trauma,” Weinstein said when discussing the unique mental health needs of cops.
-The Shatterproof program addresses these needs by administering trauma-based therapies that have been proven to relieve PTSD and related symptoms.
+The Shatterproof FHE Health program addresses these needs by administering trauma-based therapies that have been proven to relieve PTSD and related symptoms.

 - A Peer Support Group – Processing mental health issues in a group of their peers makes it easier for cops to open up, be vulnerable and receive support.